zaksabeast/PokemonRNGGuides/guides/Black 2 and White 2/Egg RNG.md

 So we could compare that to Gen 6 Egg RNG, where you'll RNG a seed and IVs for the next egg.
 The good part is because how BW2 egg RNG is done, you'll not need to hit a specific advance. **Only hitting the Initial Seed will matter**.

-1. Input the IVs and the nature you want in PokeFinder (don't add other filters just yet)
+1. Input the IVs, the nature and the ability you want in PokeFinder (don't add other filters just yet)
 2. Search for an initital seed
 3. Start the game and hit the initial seed
 4. Talk to the old man and **reject the egg**